Posted on: June 5, 2025

 Scaffolding

-The Scaffolding Standard addresses safety requirements for various types of scaffolds such as suspended scaffolds, supported scaffolds, and airlifts.
-Risks associated with scaffolds typically involve:
+The Scaffolding Standard addresses safety requirements for various types of scaffolds, such as suspended scaffolds, supported scaffolds, and airlifts.
+Hazards associated with scaffolds typically involve:

 - Falling from an elevation due to the absence of fall protection